Several hundred thousand due in Paris to protest gay marriage

 Most national faith leaders will not join the protest, but at least eight Catholic bishops have said they would march.

-"I'm happy many Catholics will be mobilized, but this is not a church demonstration against the government," said Vingt-Trois, who plans to go meet marchers but not join them.
+"I'm happy many Catholics will be mobilised, but this is not a church demonstration against the government," said Vingt-Trois, who plans to go meet marchers but not join them.

 Opposition leader Jean-Francois Cope and other conservatives, as well as leaders from the far-right National Front, will march as private citizens without political banners.